Sergh0605/blueprintsManager/README.md

 # BlueprintsManager

-This is the SpringNews application.
+This is the BlueprintsManager application.
 This application developed for education purposes.
 This app allows you to upload and view articles.

 ## Prerequisites